 Professor of Theater and Performance Studies and of Classics

-Dickason Professor in the Humanities and Professor of History
+Dickason Professor of the Humanities and Professor of History

 Professor of Classics

 design history and research; archaeological theory; heritage studies and archaeologies of the contemporary past; the archaeology of Grece-Roman urbanism; the regional archaeology of the English-Scottish borders.

 Archaeology in the making: conversations through a discipline.
 Edited with Bill Rathje and Chris Witmore.
 Routledge 2013.

 Archaeology: the discipline of things.
 With Bjørnar Olsen, Tim Webmoor and Chris Witmore.
 University of California Press, 2012.